prashanthprabhu24/Cryptography/README.md

 Simple Substitution Cipher | * Encryption * Decryption * Hacking
 Transposition Cipher | * Encryption * Decryption
 Vignere Cipher | * Encryption * Decryption * Hacking

+### How to Run ? :
+* Give a pull request to this Repo and Save the complete Project into the any Python IDE project Folder.
+  #### Affine Cipher :
+     * Open "Affine Cipher" Folder
+     * Run "affineCipher.py".
+     * It prompts a Text to type in.
+Type the Plain text to encrypt or Cipher text to decrypt.
+     * It again prompts to enter the Key used both for encryption and Decryption.
+Enter any key with higher value.
+(2023 is i used)
+     * At last Enter do you want to encrypt or decrypt.
+Enter "Encrypt" for encryption and "Decrypt" for decryption.
+     * It does the process and displays the result and also copies to the clipboard so you can paste it in a file or mail.